mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

 .. hint::

     Hints are useful to give a little bit more information on a topic than is useful in the main text.
-Like, hint: these packages are named differently in openSuse versus Debian.
+Like, "These packages are named differently in openSuse versus Debian".

 .. tip::

-    Extra information on how to do something, like, "you can make a template of your favourite document setup", or "use m to mirror the canvas and see errors more easily in your drawing".
+    Extra information on how to do something, like, "You can make a template of your favourite document setup", or "Use m to mirror the canvas and see errors more easily in your drawing".

 .. important::